JobNmadu/jobnmadu.rbind.io/content/publication/preprint/index.md

 - land
 - nigeria
 - nutrition
-title: The rapid transformation of the fish value chain in Nigeria: evidence from Niger State
+title: The rapid transformation of the fish value chain in Nigeria: evidence from Niger State / Policy Research Paper 112
 ---

 {{% alert note %}}